 Double-sided tape can work in a variety of scenarios if you start with the right option.
 The ones listed here were selected for their quality and price to help you find the best one suited for the project at hand.

-Gorilla Tough & Clear double-sided tape is perfect for projects where traditional fasteners won’t work.
+Gorilla’s double-sided tape is great for projects where traditional fasteners won’t work.
 The tape works on a variety of surfaces, including stone, concrete, glass, metal, bricks, tile, plastic, and wood.
 However, because it’s a permanent tape and features a strong adhesive, it’s not recommended for delicate surfaces such as painted drywall.

-This mounting tape holds 1 pound per 4 inches of tape and will hold up to 15 pounds maximum.
+This mounting tape holds 1 pound per 4 inches of tape, and it can hold up to 15 pounds maximum.
 It’s good for both indoor and outdoor applications and it won’t yellow over time.
 The tape is moisture- and heat-resistant up to 194 degrees Fahrenheit.

-Gorilla Tough & Clear offers a wide range of mounting, repairing, and bonding applications.
-If you need a permanent tape that mounts in an instant with a long-lasting, weatherproof bond, Gorilla Tough & Clear is a solid pick.
+This tape offers a wide range of mounting, repairing, and bonding applications.
+If you need a permanent tape that mounts in an instant with a long-lasting, weatherproof bond, Gorilla’s product is a solid choice.

-Not all double-sided tapes like to adhere to painted surfaces, but Scotch’s indoor foam mounting tape delivers a strong, permanent bond in 30 seconds flat.
-The foam tape holds 1 pound per 3 inches of tape.
+Not all double-sided tapes like to adhere to painted surfaces, but Scotch’s foam mounting tape delivers a strong, permanent bond in 30 seconds flat and is able to hold 1 pound per 3 inches of tape.

 FAQs About Your New Double-Sided Tape